KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'Magic Mirror' in file `MMM-MyMinecraft.js`: Replace it with `MagicMirror²`
 2. found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`
 3. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
-4. found 'electron-rebuild' in file `package-lock.json`: Replace it with `@electron/rebuild`
-5. found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`
+4. found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`
-6. found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+5. found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-MyPrayerTimes by htilburgs](https://github.com/htilburgs/MMM-MyPrayerTimes)